Mackewinsson/presusimple/docs/pwa-safe-wiring.md

 # PWA Safe Wiring Implementation

-This document describes the safe wiring approach implemented for web push notifications in Simple Budget.
+This document describes the safe wiring approach implemented for web push notifications in Presusimple.

 ## Overview